The National COVID-19 Health Management plan

-Providers should regularly review screening arrangements in line with their risk assessment of the current COVID-19 risk in their area.
+Providers should regularly review screening arrangements in line with their risk assessment of the current COVID-19 risk in their community.
 The National COVID-19 Community Protection Framework provides information on measures which could be used depending on the level of community cases.
 You should stay up to date with current community case levels in your local area by regularly reviewing advice from your state or territory.

 Infection prevention and control

-Good Infection Prevention and Control (IPC) practices and procedures are fundamental in stopping the spread of COVID-19 in your homes and services.
+Good Infection Prevention and Control (IPC) practices and procedures are fundamental in stopping the spread of COVID-19 in homes and services.